mrma2318/UFOs/README.md

 ![UFO Sightings in Flordia on 1/11/2010](https://github.com/mrma2318/UFOs/blob/442d7d115b8b358b638444af80ab5fa42f255f8f/Resources/Screen%20Shot%202022-11-15%20at%206.47.05%20PM.png)

 ## Summary
 - A drawback to the UFO webpage though is that you can't sort by the categories, you can only filter by category.
-For example, the signhtings are organized by date, however, if I wanted to sort by city while still seeing all the data.
+For example, the signhtings are organized by date, however, I can't sort by city or any other category while still seeing all the data.
 Being able to sort by city for example, allows one to see overall how many sightings one state might have had over the others.
 Then if they wanted to filter by that state, they could look at that state's sightings in more depth.

 - However, there are a few additional recommendations for further development of the webpage.
 One recommendation would be to include a clear all button for the filters.
 In order to remove all the filters, you have to individually go into each filter and clear it.
+Providing a Clear All button will assist in faster searchers and a more user friendly webpage.

 - Another recommendation for further development is to further clean the data.
 For example, the cities and states are all lowercase.
 Capitalizing those categories appropriately would present a more professional and clean webpage.
 Some of the comments in the data also have numerical values that could be removed to provide a more cleaner comment section when reviewing the data, Image 4.